pflooky/tech-diff/docs/index.md

+---
+title: "Compare Different Technologies/Tools"
+description: "Compare technologies/tools by features.
+Covers file types, job orchestration tools and more."
+---

 # Tech Compare

-Compare technologies with each other to find the best fit for you and your use case.
+Compare technologies/tools with each other to find the best fit for you and your use case.

 ## Categories